-EYFS: Reception Animal adventures Year 1 Sensitive bodies Comparing animals Year 2 Life cycles and health Year 3 Movement and nutrition ng Animal growth To know the names of familiar animals (e.g. farm animals, pets and animals seen in storybooks.)
-To know a variety of common animals (including fish, amphibians, reptiles, birds and mammals).
+Year 1 Sensitive bodies Comparing animals Year 2 Life cycles and health Year 3 Movement and nutrition Animal growth To know a variety of common animals (including fish, amphibians, reptiles, birds and mammals).
 To understand how living things change, and that animals have offspring that grow into adults.
 To know which offspring comes from which parent animal.
 To know the stages in some animal life cycles.
-Scientific knowledge and understanding Animal structure and function To know the main body parts of common animals (number of legs, wings, fur, tail).
-To know that animals, including humans use their senses to explore the world.
-To know the main body parts of common animals (arms, legs, wings, tails, fins, head, trunk, horns/tusks, shell) To know key parts of the human body (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth).
+Scientific knowledge and understanding Animal structure and function To know the main body parts of common animals (arms, legs, wings, tails, fins, head, trunk, horns/tusks, shell) To know key parts of the human body (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth).
 To know the five main senses: sight, smell, hearing, taste and touch.
 To know that the skin is used for touch, the tongue is used for taste, the nose is used for smell, the eyes are used for sight and the ears are used for hearing.
 To know that animals can be grouped based on the presence of a skeleton.
 To know that the skeleton in humans and some animals is used for movement, protection and support.
 To know that the muscular system in humans and some animals works with the skeleton for movement.
 To know the main bones in the body.
-Scientifickne Health and nutrition To know that animals need food.
-To know that a carnivore is an animal that eats other animals and give some examples.
+Scientific kno Health and nutrition To know that a carnivore is an animal that eats other animals and give some examples.
 To know that a herbivore is an animal that eats only plants and give some examples.
 To know that an omnivore is an animal that eats both animals and plants, and to give some examples.
 To know that animals, including humans, need water, food and air to survive.
 To understand the importance of exercise, a balanced diet and hygiene for humans.
 To know that animals, including humans, need the right types and amount of nutrition.
 To understand that humans cannot make their own food and therefore eat to get the nutrition needed.
-To know the main nutrient groups (carbohydrates, protein, fats, fibre, vitamins, minerals and water) and their simple functions.
-To know that a balanced diet should include all nutrient groups.
+To know the main food groups (carbohydrates, protein, fats, fibre, vitamins, minerals and water) and their simple functions.
+To know that a balanced diet should include all food groups.
 To describe the diets of different animals.